Top C# Interview Questions

 C#Extension MethodsCode Reusability

 Extension methods add functionality to existing types using static methods in a static class.
+Example:

 static class StringExtensions {